conda-forge/conda-forge.github.io/README.md

 ## Building the docs

 The docs are built on GitHub Actions and run the `.ci_scripts/update_docs` script.
-To build the docs locally, you should do the following:
+We are glad to know that you would like to contribute.
+To build the docs locally, follow the steps mentioned below:
-1. Clone the repository into your local machine.
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [conda-forge.github.io](https://github.com/conda-forge/conda-forge.github.io)        repository to your own GitHub user account.
+2. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this fork onto your computer.
-2. Go into the main folder. </br>
+3. Go into the main folder. </br>
     Run the following commands.
-3. `conda env create -f ./.ci_scripts/environment.yml`
+      *  `conda env create -f ./.ci_scripts/environment.yml`
-4. `conda activate conda-forge-docs`
+      *  `conda activate conda-forge-docs`
-5. `cd newsfeed && pip install --no-deps .`
+      *  `cd newsfeed && pip install --no-deps .`
-6. `cd ../src`
+      *  `cd ../src`
-7. `make html`
+      *  `make html`
+4. Make and commit your changes.
+5. Submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to the main repository proposing your changes.

 ## Improving the docs